parodos-dev/parodos/README.md

 ### Backing Services Only

-In the event that an environment is chosing to enhancing an existing IDP, or create their own, Parodos's Java APIs can be used to provide backing Workflows.
+In the event that an environment is choosing to enhancing an existing IDP, or create their own, Parodos's Java APIs can be used to provide backing Workflows.